 Turtle Bay Exploration Park is an exciting 300-acre development along the Sacramento River with great family facilities, many of them free.
 The wonderful natural science museum has interactive exhibits about the history of the Redding, California region and different eco-systems.
 Try on snowshoes in the Arctic exhibit and put on a scuba suit in the Oceans Room.

 Scramble outside up the huge outdoor climbing area with treehouses and rock walls.
-There are bike paths, picnic areas, a botanical garden and a famous arboretum — with a Garden of Lights holiday celebration — where you can learn about plants as well as the local logging industry.
+There are bike paths, picnic areas, fishing spots, a botanical garden and a famous arboretum with a Garden of Lights holiday celebration.
+Learn about plants as well as the local logging industry.

 To cross the Sacramento River from one part of Turtle Bay Park to another, there’s a lighter-than-air glass and steel pedestrian bridge.
 Sundial Bridge was designed by Santiago Calatrava, the architect who did the Oculus in New York and many other buildings.
 Sundial literally “hangs” over the water without having any support from the riverbed, so as not to disturb this very lucrative salmon spawning area.